hsupple/CS180Project/README.md

 ## Test Cases
 - Ensure you have a JUnit test case extension on your IDE
-- ENSURE ALL TXT FILES ARE EMPTY
-- ENSURE NO MSG FILES ARE IN THE MSG DIRECTORY
 - Ensure Server is running while JUnit tests are activated

 ## Roadmap for Future Weeks